palmercluff/gnu-octave-tutorial/README.md

 ![alt text](https://github.com/palmercluff/gnu-octave-tutorial/blob/master/contourf_peaks.png "Picture 2")

 Pretty neat, huh?
 As you may have noticed, every time you enter a valid command or function, the number within the prompt increments by 1.
 This isn't really importnat, but just thought I would point it out.
 You can also hit the up arrow key while in the program to see past commands you ran.
 Pretty nifty!

+## Basic Programming
+In order to tell Octave what we want it to do, we need to do some programming.
+Later on, we will learn how to make scripts (a file used to help automate programming tasks) but for now, we are just going to keep typing things into the console.